Skip to main content

 note

-HelmChart spec.set values override HelmChart and HelmChartConfig spec.valuesContent settings.
+HelmChart spec.set values override HelmChart and HelmChartConfig spec.valuesContent and spec.valuesSecrets settings, as described above.

 For example, to customize the packaged Traefik ingress configuration, you can create a file named /var/lib/rancher/k3s/server/manifests/traefik-config.yaml and populate it with the following content: